lablnet/github_id/readme.md

 # Overview
-A simple JavaScript App to find Github id by using Github API
+A simple JavaScript App to find Github account ID from username by using Github API

 ## Install
 - First clone the repo  `git clone https://github.com/Lablnet/github_id`